Astremy/Piscord/README.md

 Thus, in all the examples, Piscord is used with [SAPAS](https://github.com/Astremy/SAPAS).

-How to use it :
+#### How to use it
-Just put it in your project folder and then import it.
+You can install it with pip : pip install Piscord

 Used Modules :
 - asyncio